syeddanish41/wAlnut/README.md

 your life others have told you:

-Others: `You should feel successful only if you are the best`

-But why can't it become `I should follow my curiosity to improve myself a little bit everyday`?
+Others: `You should feel successful only if you are the best` But why can't it become `I should follow my curiosity to improve myself a little bit everyday`?

-The advice communicated by others whether through their actions or words comes from a place of insecurity and fear of others while the later comes from a place of curiosity and love of yourself and others.
+The advice communicated by others whether through their actions or words comes from a place of insecurity and fear of others while the latter comes from a place of curiosity and love of yourself and others.

 Here are some other examples of how your past experiences are pushing you towards being less like yourself and how you can change it:

 Others: `You should feel successful if you listen to what I tell you and not question it`
-Becomes: `I should be open-minded and think from 1st principals and do what I think is right`
+Becomes: `I should be open-minded and think from 1st principles and do what I think is right`

 Others: `You should feel successful if you do the thing that will make you the most money`